Rates for 2021-22:

 Kyle, director and lead tutor, has four 99th percentile (175+ scores) on official LSATs and has had three students score perfect 180s, with ten students gaining admission to Yale, more than twenty to Harvard, and hundreds to other top 14 law schools.
 Kyle has literally written a book on the LSAT and has tutored over 800 students one-on-one.
 Kyle primarily accepts word-of-mouth referrals.
 Kyle attended law school on a whim and graduated first-in-class in the evening division at the George Washington University Law School.
 Kyle now engages in federal appellate litigation, bar exam tutoring, and law student tutoring as well as LSAT tutoring and admissions consulting.

-Jeff is an expert mountain unicycler, juggler, flame-thrower, frisbee-golfer, Scrabble-player, table tennis player, and (of course) LSAT tutor.
-Master of all things difficult, Jeff has by far produced the most unheard-of results in the LSAT world, including one case where a student scoring 148 ended up scoring 171 on the official exam.
+Jeff is an expert mountain unicyclist, juggler, flame-thrower, frisbee-golfer, Scrabble master, table tennis player, and (of course) LSAT tutor.
+Aficionado of all things difficult, Jeff has by far produced some of the most unheard-of results in the LSAT world, including one case where a student scoring 148 ended up scoring 171 on the official exam.
 Jeff is available by Skype during weekdays and on weekends as well.

 Kyle, our director and lead tutor, also offers assistance with the law school application and admissions process: